AdityaSingh2005/Ecommerce-Website/README.md

-# Trendify an ecommerce website
+# Trendify - Ecommerce Website 🛍️

 ### The Work is in progress...